 - Unvaccinated travelers:

 - Children aged 6-11 months: 1 dose (noncountable toward completion of the routine series) followed later by 2 additional age-appropriate doses according to the routine schedule

 - Persons 1 year and older: 2 doses at least 6 months apart

-- A single dose at any time before departure, even on the way to the airport, will provide full protection for healthy persons; dose 2 should be given 6 to 18 months later.
+- A single dose at any time before departure, even on the way to the airport, will provide full protection for healthy persons; dose 2 should be given 6 to 18 months later depending on brand.

 HepA-HepB combination vaccine is given as follows:

 - Persons 18 years and older: 3 doses, 1 each at 0, 1, and 6 months.

 - If earlier protection is needed for travel, an accelerated schedule may be given: 4 doses, 1 each on days 0, 7, and 21 to 30 and a booster dose at 12 months.
 This regimen should be considered for departures occurring in less than 6 months (if hepatitis B virus protection is also needed) and should not be used unless at least 2 doses can be given prior to departure.